francescapoli98/dataglove/README.md

 - ROS interface of a sensorized data glove ([VMG30](https://www.vrealities.com/products/data-gloves/vmg30)).
 - Testing original spiking/couples oscillators hybrid archetypes I developed for the [EMERGE](https://eic-emerge.eu/) project for shape estimation and event-based online classification.
-- Starting from sensors data, the networks estimate shape and rigidity of the grasped object.
+- Starting from sensors data, the networks estimate shape and stiffness of the grasped object.
 The model is also generated using real data.